p0nce/life-idioms/articles/The busiest month of my life.md

 - Moved flat.
 - People helped get back into the new flat when I locked myself out, and then stole my wallet.

-All that happened while I didn't really care since I was in the process of releasing a product.
+All that happened while _I didn't really care_ since I was in the very important process of releasing a product.

-Being adventurous is not exactly a goal to me ; I consider it more like a defect.
+Being adventurous is not exactly a goal to me ; I consider it more like a fault.
 I'm thankful such a high-intensity month did not ever repeat.